laustindasauce/laustindasauce/README.template.md

 Bloomington, Illinois -> Phoenix, Arizona -> **Charleston, South Carolina**.

 I studied Computer Science at Arizona State University.
-Currently working as a Data Engineer at USAA.
+Currently working as a Platform Engineer.

 **You can find me on [![Twitter][1.2]][1], [![LinkedIn][3.2]][3] , or [![Facebook][4.2]][4].**